arno01/cosmos-organizing/cosmos-testnet-creator/ansible/README.md

 # Connect nodes together via the validator IPs
 # TODO: Can we access the [validators] group and pull the IPs from there?
+# Specify persistent_peers_groups to pull groups from persistent peers
 persistent_peers="127.0.0.1:26656,4.20.1.3:26656,6.6.6.9:26656"

 # Configure gaiad nodes to connect to prometheus for monitoring
 prometheus_host=prometheus.hypha.org:26660

+# Prefer hostnames over IPs
+# Output IPS with ports for services in ansible scripts
 [validators]
 127.0.0.1
 4.20.1.3